 How did you get started doing this type of work?

 I started early in a junior high program that was at a college level (color processing, printing, and using spotlights, umbrella lighting, and 4x5 cameras).
 I pretty much knew what I wanted to be professionally at age 13!
 I worked full-time in a catalog photo-studio for a year after high school and then got a degree in commercial photography at SCCC.

 What types of customers have you worked with?

-A. While I've provided a wide variety of services over the past 26+ years, the majority seem to be product and architectural work.
+While I've provided a wide variety of services over the past 30+ years, the majority seem to be product and architectural work.
 Also enjoying more lifestyle assignments lately.

-A. When comparing photographers, it is difficult to weigh apples-to-apples.
-Anyone with a camera can call themselves a photographer, and you can get photography at any price-point, so look at how long they have been able to stay in business and ask several to see a portfolio of several images similar to your needs.
+When comparing photographers, it is difficult to weigh apples-to-apples.
+Anyone with a camera can call themselves a photographer, and you can get photography at any price-point, so look at how long they've been able to stay in business and ask to see a portfolio of several images similar to your needs.
 Years in business show not only experience, but fair dealings to sustain ongoing clients.

 Consider what is your specific shot-list and realistic budget, before asking for quotes.
-Reality is a pro with quality equipment and actual studio space may make less than 50% profit, so consider this when weighing what a fair price.
+Reality is a pro with quality equipment and actual studio space may make less than 50% profit, so consider this when weighing what's a fair price.
 Sorting through and Photoshoping "heroes" can take almost as long as the photo-shoot.
-Can a real quality photographer survive off a $100 shoot that takes over half a day when all is said and done?
-If you run the numbers, it takes more like $800 every other day to simply make a modest income, even without a studio space.
+Can a real photographer survive off a $200 shoot that takes over half a day when all is said and done? if you run the numbers, it takes over $800 every-other day to simply make a modest income, more with a studio space.
 Sorting through and Photoshoping "heroes" can take almost as long as the photo-shoot.